bigdog0044/Traffic-Accident-Prediction/README.md

+Things to fix/add:
+- retrain AI model as the training data includes data which shoouldn't be in there
+- add a way to return the output of the AI prediction to the user along with if the driver is a high risk to insure
+- tidy up the html form so its easier to navigate
+- tidy up and add more comments to the code so it can be easily read

 # Traffic-Accident-Prediction

 Source of data: https://www.kaggle.com/datasets/denkuznetz/traffic-accident-prediction

-Goal of the project: to have a program which can determine the likely hood of an accident
+Goal of the project: to have a program which can determine the likely hood of an accident which can be used to determin if the insurance company should insure the driver

 Dataset information:
 Traffic Accident Prediction Dataset